Gender pay gap reporting

 The gender pay gap is the difference in earnings between men and women across an entire workforce.
 This is different from equal pay, which is about men and women earning the same amount for a specific role.

-The existence of the pay gap shows there are biases in the recruitment, training and promotion of staff.
+The existence of the pay gap can indicate there are biases in the recruitment, training and promotion of staff.
 These biases can be specific to an organisation, while others can affect an entire industry.
 By measuring the pay gap and taking action, organisations can become fairer and more productive.